Laci Kay Somers Sizzles In Revealing Black Lingerie

 The provocative post appears to be a fan favorite, as it quickly racked up more than 100,000 likes.
 Many of Laci’s admirers also took the time to shower the stunner with compliments.
 While some fans simply left heart emoji in the comments section, others were decidedly more vocal in their praise.

-“You are just so beautiful,” wrote one fan.
+“You are just so beautiful,” wrote one fan, unable to contain their enthusiasm.

 “You are a goddess,” said another, adding a string of fire emoji to the comment.

-One commenter, however, did insinuate that Laci has undergone cosmetic procedures.
+One commenter, however, insinuated that Laci has undergone cosmetic procedures.
 The model quickly responded to the comment, denying the accusations of plastic surgery.

 “It’s called makeup you need to think before you speak unless you were trying to be rude,” wrote Laci.